-Applying for your Loan
+Applying For Your Loan

-One of the first things that will require your attention is contacting our preferred lender, Supreme Lending, and the completion of a mortgage application.
+One of the first things that will require your attention is contacting one of our preferred lenders and completing a mortgage application even if you plan to pay cash for your home.
 This must be taken care of within fourteen (14) days of the effective date of your Purchase Agreement and prior to submitting the second earnest deposit.
-Note: Be sure to take your copy of the completed Purchase Agreement with you when you first visit Supreme Lending.
+Note: Be sure to take your copy of the completed Purchase Agreement with you when you first visit one of our preferred lenders.

 It is rare for a situation to arise that your loan officer hasn't encountered in the past.
-Don't hesitate to discuss any concerns that you have regarding your assets, income or credit.
+Don't hesitate to discuss any concerns that you have regarding your assets, income, or credit.
 It's the job of the lender to thoroughly understand your financial circumstances.
 It is best that you disclose accurately and completely all information regarding your finances.
 Overlooked items and inaccurate data can cause delays or even totally stop the process of obtaining a loan.